How Much Does It Cost to Repair a Chimney?

 Conclusion

 Chimney repair costs vary based on the type and severity of the damage, but staying proactive with maintenance can help homeowners avoid major expenses.
-Whether it’s minor tuckpointing, replacing a chimney liner, or a full rebuild, Murphy Masonry provides expert Chimney Repair Services to keep your home safe and efficient.
+Whether it’s minor tuckpointing, replacing a chimney liner, or a full rebuild, understanding the costs helps you plan better.